 - Reduce fluid velocity by increasing pipe size or by changing process conditions.

 - Increase system rigidity by increasing pipe wall thickness.

 - Install viscous damper, shock arrestor, snubber, etc in the piping system

-- Reduce no turbulent sources like elbows, reducers, etc.
+- Reduce the number of turbulent sources like elbows, reducers, etc.

-- Tighten the clearances in-between pipe and supports.
+- Tighten the clearances in between pipes and supports.

-- Stress concentration at branches can be reduced by contoured fittings and gussets on Smallbore connections
+- Stress concentration at branches can be reduced by contoured pipe fittings and gussets on Smallbore connections